Until My Last Breath: Music video

-There are 2 music videos for this song.
+There are two music videos for the song.
 The first official music video was shot in Iceland and features Tarja and some scenes of a diver going to the bottom of the sea.
 While he sees a siren, he comes back to the surface.
-As such, it is filmed on the same beach and cliffs as the I Feel Immortal music video, and also features Tarja wearing the same black and white outfits.
-Even though it was filmed after I Feel Immortal, the "Until My Last Breath" music video was released earlier.
+As such, it is filmed on the same beach and cliffs as the "I Feel Immortal" music video, and also features Tarja wearing the same black and white outfits.
+Even though it was filmed after "I Feel Immortal", the "Until My Last Breath" music video was released earlier.

 The second music video of the song is a reference to Michael Jackson's death and the marketing and publishing on it.
 It starts with Tarja playing in a pub, with only a few people watching, showing how her career has fallen down.
 Then it is shown on TV that Tarja was found dead.
-After this, her album starts to be a success and she turns into a popstar again.
+After this, her album starts to be a success and she turns into a rockstar again.
 It shows how a death can be good to a career, in the last of the ways.